 Here are some universal metrics commonly used for evaluating service providers.

-How does your service provider’s costs compare to the industry average?
-This can sometime be hard to get a handle on.
+How do your service provider’s costs compare to the industry average?
+This can sometimes be hard to get a handle on.
 It’s one of the many reasons that some companies require three bids or estimates for projects.
 Even if you feel confident in your current provider, occasionally comparing the rates to others who want to do the same work can be a useful exercise.

-Technicians who perform repairs on complex and expensive machinery used in manufacturing are much more likely to have some kind of special training or education.
+Technicians who perform repairs on complicated and expensive machinery used in manufacturing are much more likely to have some specialized training or education.
 Options include machine maintenance certification, maintenance technician certification, CNC machine operator certification, or an Associate of Applied Science in Precision Machining Technology, to name a few.

 How long does it take your provider to respond to your initial request for service?
 How quickly is your provider able to get to you to complete the service?
 Is your provider efficient when servicing equipment, getting the job done in a reasonable amount of time?

-One of the ways that manufacturers are utilizing The Up!
+One of the ways that manufacturers are utilizing The UP!
 App is as a comparison tool for their service providers.
-Even when you have an established provider, you can still utilize the app to enter a service request.
+Even when you have an established provider, you can still use the app to enter a service request.
 When bids come back in from service providers across the country, you can quickly assess your current provider using these KPIs.
-The returning bids have information on cost and response time, and with a few follow-up questions, you can get information from potential providers about training, parts and technology.
+The returning bids have information on cost and response time, and with a few follow-up questions, you can get information from potential providers about training, parts, and technology.